CartoDB/carto-react-template/template/docs/README.md

 ### How to change the application layout

-If you want to use a different layout for the application, you need to change the **src/component/views/home/Home.js** file and generate your own layout using Material-UI components.
+If you want to use a different layout for the application, you need to change the **src/App.js** file and generate your own layout using Material-UI components.

 The sample application uses the Material-UI &lt;Grid> component.
-Within this component we have an &lt;AppBar> component that includes the links to the pages and the user avatar and another &lt;Grid> below the &lt;AppBar> for the page content.
+Within this component we have an \<Header> that includes an &lt;AppBar> component with the links to the pages and the user avatar and the routes below the \<Header> for the page content and a \<Footer> .

-The Grid for the page content defines a left sidebar using the sidebarWrapper class and a map area with the &lt;Map> component and the &lt;Legend> component.
+Every page has a Grid for the page content defines a left sidebar using the sidebarWrapper class and a map area with the &lt;Map> component and the &lt;Legend> component.
 The sidebar is itself another &lt;Grid> component 350px wide and taking over the remaining height available, containing an &lt;Outlet> component.

 Every view (Stores, KPI…) returns an &lt;Outlet> component that includes the specific components used in that view/page.